 Analysis / Bias

-In review, the News-Herald covers local news via reporters with minimal bias such as this Ohio won’t go back to class for remainder of school year.
+In review, the News-Herald covers local news via reporters with minimal bias, such as this Ohio won’t go back to class for remainder of the school year.
 National and international news is delivered through the Associated Press.

-Editorially, the Willoughby News-Herald publishes national right-leaning columnist such as S.E.
+Editorially, the Willoughby News-Herald publishes national right-leaning columnists such as S.E.
 Cupp, Jonah Goldberg, and Cal Thomas.
 In general, the news is reported factually with a right-leaning editorial bias.

 Failed Fact Checks

 Overall, we rate the Willoughby News-Herald Right-Center biased based on editorial columnists that generally align with the moderate right.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 4/20/20)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 4/20/20) Updated (07/27/2022)